node-machine/rttc/README.md

 ##### Instances of Node.js core classes

 + `Stream` and `Buffer` instances (from Node.js) are only valid against the mutable reference type.
-+ Streams and Buffers are coerced to `null` against the generic dictionary, generic array, or the generic json types.
++ Streams and Buffers are coerced to `null` against the generic dictionary or the generic json types.